As we embrace a new year and a fresh start, many of us look around at what feels like a barren house now that all the holiday décor is packed away.

 Some of the enhancement projects to consider include:

-- Freshen up the floors.
+Freshen up the floors.
 If your carpets are looking a little on the worn, soiled side, you have a choice to make.
 You can get them professionally cleaned, which sometimes does the trick if they’re not too old.
-Or, you can go for new carpet — or other flooring like tile or wood.
+Or, you can go for new carpet — or other flooring like tile, wood, or epoxy floors.
 Aside from paint, nothing brightens up a room like new carpet or flooring.